 The quartet of Wood, Riddick, George Atkinson III and Cam McDaniel averaged 5.7 yards per tote.

-Coached running backs the first 15 seasons of his college coaching career before moving to wide receivers from 2010-11.
+Tutored running backs the first 15 seasons of his coaching career before moving to wide receivers from 2010-11.

 Notre Dame wide receivers accounted for 165.8 yards of 252.6 receiving yards per game (66 percent) in 2011.

-Michael Floyd led the Irish with a Notre Dame single-season record 100 receptions for 1,147 yards and nine TDs in 2011.
-He became just the second Irish player to record multiple seasons of at least 60 receptions.
-Floyd set career records for receptions, receiving yards, receiving TDs, yards per game and 100-yard games under Alford's tutelage.
+Michael Floyd led the Irish with a Notre Dame single-season record 100 receptions for 1,147 yards and nine TDs in '11.
+He became just the second Irish player to record multiple seasons of at least 60 catches.
+Floyd set career records for receptions, receiving yards, receiving TDs, yards per game and 100-yard games.

 Floyd was a Biletnikoff Award semifinalist and an honorable mention selection to Pro Football Weekly's All-America team.